BrainBehaviour/Analysis_Code/README.md

 To add your code

 	Select the sub-folder of the software you programmed in.
-	Make a folder with your task name, and place your code files within.
+	Make a folder with your script name, and place your code files within.
 	To create a new folder click on "Create new file", then in the space provided type:
 	[name of your folder]/README.md